August 10, 2026 · Angel Roman

 Three copy-paste follow-up templates for catering quotes that go unanswered.
 Timing, goal, and exact wording for each touch.

-An AI booking agent handles inquiry capture, follow-up drafting, and lead qualification so catering leads do not go cold during service.
-Here is what it does and where the operator still matters.
+An AI booking agent handles inquiry capture, follow-up drafting, and lead qualification so catering leads do not go cold during service hours.

 Most restaurants never pursue manufacturing and industrial facilities.
 The logistics sound difficult.
 That is exactly why the accounts are available.